About Us

 Our Mission:

-In the spring of 2023, a spark of hope flickered across the United States as Robert F. Kennedy Jr. launched his presidential campaign.
+In the spring of 2023, a spark of hope flickered across the United States as Robert F. Kennedy, Jr. launched his presidential campaign.
 Kennedy’s voice resonated deeply with a diverse coalition of supporters, from people weary of the divisive trench warfare of modern politics, to those previously unengaged from the process, and parents heartbroken by the collateral damage of public health policies from the COVID pandemic.
 Others rallied around Kennedy’s call for an end to U.S. entanglement in foreign wars, while a growing number craved the nuance of long-format discussions on difficult topics, fed up with the shallow soundbites peddled by mainstream media.

-Kennedy’s initial bid as a Democrat offered a fresh alternative to the party’s establishment.
-His followers in Pennsylvania saw in him a champion of integrity and vitality, someone who could restore trust in a system that had long abandoned them.
-But the road ahead was brutal, unveiling a hard truth that was becoming self-evident to many on the political left.
-The Democrat party had strayed from its core values and no longer represented the principles that Kennedy held dear.
 In a poignant speech on October 23, 2023, Kennedy accused the Democrats of abandoning their historic commitment to free speech, transparency and skepticism of corporate power, instead unfathomably embracing censorship, establishment interests, and what Kennedy called the "war machine."
 He pointed to the party’s handling of his campaign as evidence, claiming they’d rigged the primary process to favor insiders, censored his voice through media allies, and launched a legal onslaught to keep him off ballots, all while denying him Secret Service protection despite credible threats.

 In that speech, Kennedy announced his departure from the Democratic Party to run as an independent.
 For his Pennsylvania supporters, this was a moment of clarity — his commitment to empowerment and community over party loyalty mirrored their own frustrations with a broken two-party system.
 The Democrats stepped up their attack by hiring operatives to dig up dirt, spinning distortions and lies to smear his name.
 They waged a ruthless legal war, suing to block ballot access in many states which, coupled with the need to provide his own security, drained Kennedy’s campaign’s finances and, more critically, his time, the lifeblood of any presidential run.